vinli/docs/web/telemetry-services/index.rst

 Telemetry Services
 ==================

-The collection of Telemetry Services are meant to provide the full history of vehicle telemetry transmitted by a device.
-This history is made available in three different formats across three separate, but similar API methods.
+Telemetry Services provide time-series data from vehicle parameters and location.
+This history is available in three formats:

-* Snapshots - Time-series history of one or more vehicle parameters
+* **messages format** provides time-series of the raw, unfiltered messages from a device
-* Locations - Time-series of locations with corresponding vehicle parameters returned as valid GeoJSON
+* **locations format** returns time-series of locations with corresponding vehicle parameters returned as valid GeoJSON
-* Messages - Time-series of the raw, unfiltered messages from a device

-Common across all three of these methods is the way in which the time-series data is accessed.
-These follow the "Stream Pagination" pattern described above and allow for pagination in time.
+* **telemetry snapshots** deliver time-series history of one or more vehicle parameters

+All of these data formats are provided using `stream pagination`_.

-It's important to note that the pattern in which each parameter is reported is different and somewhat unpredictable depending on the type of vehicle or the vehicle's condition.
-There are a few parameters that we try to send as often as possible (RPM, Vehicle Speed, etc.), and location is sent with every message when available.
-There are also some parameters that never change for a vehicle such as Fuel Type or O2 Sensor Locations (boring stuff, right?).
-However, all parameters that are provided by a vehicle are reported at least once every minute or so after startup.
+The format in which each parameter is reported is different depending on the type of vehicle or the vehicle's condition.

+Some parameters change often, and others not at all.
+For example, Telemetry Service sends RPM, vehicle speed, etc. as often as possible, location with every message when available.
+However, Fuel Type or O2 Sensor Locations will never change.

+In any case, all parameters that are provided by a vehicle are reported at least once every minute or so after startup.

+.. _stream pagination: ../general/pagination.html#stream-pagination

 .. toctree::
   :maxdepth: 2